Parallel Mothers: Production

+Music

 Release

 On 4 February 2021, Pathé acquired the UK distribution rights to the film.
 On 23 April 2021, Sony Pictures Classics acquired the North American, Australian and New Zealand distribution rights to the film.
 The film had its world premiere at the 78th Venice International Film Festival on 1 September 2021.
 Distributed by Sony Pictures Entertainment Iberia, it was intended to be theatrically released in Spain on 10 September 2021 but was postponed to 8 October.
 It was released in the United States on 24 December 2021.
 It was released theatrically in the United Kingdom on 28 January 2022, and was the first film released under Pathé's new term deal with Warner Bros.
 Pictures along with The Duke, after their distribution agreement with Disney expired on 30 June 2021.

 Its theatrical release poster, featuring a lactating nipple, was removed from Instagram due to its rules regarding nudity.
 The decision was criticized by the "free the nipple" movement, leading to an apology from Instagram.

 Netflix acquired the exclusive distribution rights for the Latin-American region, aiming for an early 2022 release, even if theatrical openings were not ruled out at the time of the announcement.
-A theatrical window of 15 days prior to streaming was the choice for Argentina, with the "in a few theatres" was released on 3 February 2022.
+In Argentina, the film premiered in select theatres on 3 February 2022, fifteen days prior to streaming.

+Themes

+Prior to making this film, Almodóvar had typically avoided the Spanish Civil War as subject matter for his films.
+In Almodóvar's own words, "It was as though Franco never existed."
+One other exception was a brief moment in Live Flesh (1997), when a young prostitute (also played by Cruz) gives birth specifically on the day in 1970 (December 4, 1970) when Spain announced a state of exception further limiting citizens' rights.
+In contrast, his script for Parallel Mothers speaks explicitly of the need to confront Spain's past: "I speak through the voice of Penelope [Cruz]...
+She's speaking the truth about Spain," whereas Ana's resistance to examining that past is "almost like a cliché narrative for the right wing, which reveals that Ana is coming from a very conservative background."
+An earlier draft of the script overtly gave Ana a background in the conservative Catholic group Opus Dei.

 Reception

+Critical response

 At its opening night world premiere, the movie received a nine-minute standing ovation from Venice Film Festival attendees in the Sala Grande.
 It was submitted to be the Spanish entry to the 94th Academy Awards alongside Mediterraneo: The Law of the Sea and The Good Boss, but the latter film was the final official selection.

+Filmmaker and playwright Florian Zeller praised the film, saying "They are mothers, sisters or daughters, and with his incredible talent as a writer, which places his characters at the heart of his scenarios, Pedro Almodóvar builds complex emotional stories, missed appointments and intertwined destinies."

+Top ten lists

+The film appeared on many film critics' top ten lists for 2021.